phaalonso/config-typing/Readme.md

 ```

 ## Todo
+- [X] Ability to the user add new types
-- [ ] Manually setting the configuration
+- [ ] Method that permit changing an config
 - [ ] Updating the configuration file
 - [ ] Implementing unit test's